ibm-cloud-docs/Cloudant/api/overview-api.md

 An alternative approach is to use a hashed version of your username and password combination, and supply that data in your curl command.
-The guide on [authorized curl](/docs/Cloudant?topic=cloudant-authorized-curl-acurl-#authorized-curl-acurl-) explains how to create a more complex `acurl` command that uses this technique, which enables you to enter commands such as:<br/>
+The guide on [authorized curl](/docs/Cloudant?topic=cloudant-authorized-curl-acurl-#authorized-curl-acurl-) explains how to create a more complex `acurl` command that uses this technique, where you can enter commands such as:<br/>
 `acurl https://$ACCOUNT.cloudant.com`